dhythm/turborepo-with-infrastructure/README.md

 - Run a command twice to hit cache
 ```

-## Preparing tools
+## Preparing tools and environments

-Run the following command to install tools:
+1. Run the following command to install tools:

 ```sh
 npm install -g cdktf-cli